 If the S corporation owns both qualified agricultural property and nonqualified agricultural property, and it receives only one school tax bill for all the property, it must apportion the total school taxes paid between the qualified and nonqualified property based upon the value of the property.
 The local assessor may be able to tell you the value of your qualified and nonqualified property.
-If the assessor is unable to provide this information, the corporation may use any other reasonable method, such as basing the value on the recent sale price of similar property in the area, to determine the value.
+If the assessor is unable to provide this information, the corporation may use any other reasonable method to determine the value, such as basing the value on the recent sale price of similar property in the area.
 In either case, the S corporation must keep records to substantiate the allocation.

 Do not include school taxes paid on property converted to nonqualified use during the year.
-(See Conversion to nonqualified use under Line 21 below.)
+(See the definition for conversion to nonqualified use under Line 25 below.)